 As the life cycle of the product becomes shorter, designing a new product is critical.
 New product design must be introduced as an advanced and replacement of the outdated design.

 Nigel et al (2007 pp 120) state that “ Good design also helps businesses connect strongly with their customers by anticipating their real needs, this, in turn, gives them the ability to set themselves apart in increasingly tough markets.
 The use of the design in generating new ideas and turning them into realities allows organizations to set the pace in their markets.”

 Bennett et al (1988 pp46) “The design of a fast-food restaurant, for example, will comprise elements such as scheduling operations, inventory system, quality control, etc.”

 Hill (2000 pp65) states that “All organizations have a range of products at a given time.”

-Products designer should balance the overall development purpose of the firm as well as attract and provide the best services and satisfaction to the user, it should be beneficial for both the ends.
+Products designers should balance the overall development purpose of the firm as well as attract and provide the best services and satisfaction to the user, it should be beneficial for both ends.
 This is not an easy task to meet all the expectations within a specified budget

 Period and costing of manufacture both need to be kept to a minimum as possible and new products design should reflect it.
 These two terms are interlinked with each other.

 A low grade of raw material may require slow processing speeds and thus generate high labor costs, a simple design solution in comparison to complex offers unskilled labor and employment rather than skilled workers whose payments are high.

 Thus, the need for complex yet low costing design roars as no customer gets attracted to simple designs like t-shirts designs, mugs, Mobile covers, etc.